nafisashaikh/-Sales-SQL-Project/README.md

 # Sales Data Analysis using SQL

 ## Project Overview
 This project analyzes sales data using SQL.
 The database contains customers, products, orders, and order details.
+SQL queries were used to perform business data analysis.

 ## Tools Used
 - MySQL
 - SQL
 - VS Code
+- GitHub

 ## Database Tables
 - Customers